armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-0-5-30.md

     backOffMs: 3000   # (Optional, integer, default: 3000): How much time to wait between retries in milliseconds.
 ```

-Note that the `kubesvc.cache.operationWaitMs` config for the Agent Plugin should be set so that it does not time out before the retries are complete.
+Note that the `kubesvc.cache.operationWaitMs` config for the Armory Agent Plugin should be set so that it does not time out before the retries are complete.

 ## Known Issues